 This makes the Northern Territory one of Australia’s least populated states.
 It has a population density of just 0.17 people per square kilometre.
 As a comparison, Sydney has 412 people per square kilometre, while Los Angeles and New York have population densities of 3000/km2 and 10700/km2 respectively.

-The hunting concession itself is 220,000 square kilometres, or around half a million acres.
+The hunting concession itself is 220,000 square kilometres.
 When you Koo Wee out here, there’s nothing much to hear you.